Contact us

 1. Trust or VA body with 5 or more open schools at the start of September 2025.

-2. Those open academies (or their predecessor schools) had at least 3,000 pupils counted in the spring 2025 census or the 2024 to 2025 individualised learner record (ILR)
+2. Those open schools (or their predecessor schools) had at least 3,000 pupils counted in the spring 2025 census or the 2024 to 2025 individualised learner record (ILR)

 For nursery schools and sixth forms, DfE uses the number of full-time equivalent (FTE) pupils rather than headcount.

-See Condition Funding Methodology and Guidance for 2025-26 for more information on how funding was calculated for 2025-26.
+See Condition Funding Methodology and Guidance for 2026-27 for more information on how funding was calculated for 2026-27.
 Single-academy trusts, smaller multi-academy trusts (MATs) and sixth-form colleges can apply for CIF instead of receiving an SCA.
-Those eligible for CIF were notified in May 2025.

 Strategic School Improvement Capital Budget (SSICB)